Estimation of Population Size with Heterogeneous Catchability and Behavioural Dependence: Applications to Air and Water Borne Disease Surveillance: Simulation Study

 \subsubsection{Sensitivity of Random Effects}

-In the posed estimation methodology, we are obliged to assume that the random effects $b_{l}$'s follow generalized logistic distribution to obtain a closed form expression of the full conditionals.
+In the posed estimation methodology, we are obliged to assume that the random effects $b_{s}$'s follow generalized logistic distribution to obtain a closed-form expression of the full conditionals.
 However, this assumption may not be valid in real applications and it is worth investigating the effect of misspecification of random effects distributions on the performance of the proposed estimate.
 For this purpose, we generate data for populations P1-P6 considering random effects from generalized logistic type-I ($GL_I$), normal and, gamma distributions with two different parameter choices provided in Table \ref{Ran}.
 The RAMEs and CPs of THBM-I are plotted in Figure \ref{RAME} and Figure \ref{CP}, respectively.
-In terms of RAME, we observe minor deterioration due to misspecification when the true random effects are generated from gamma distributions, but in contrast, marginal improvement is observed when random effects are generated from the normal distributions.
-In all the six populations P1-P6, the range of differences in RAMEs is only less than $3\%$ (See Figure \ref{RAME}).
-However, no effect of misspecification is noticed on CPs in any of the six populations (See Figure \ref{CP}).
-We observed similar results for THBM-II (not reported here).
+Similar patterns are observed for THBM-II (not reported here).
+In terms of RAME, we observe minor deterioration due to misspecification when the true random effects are generated from gamma distributions, but in contrast, marginal improvement is observed when random effects are e generated from the normal distributions.
+In all the six populations P1-P6, the range of differences in RAMEs is only less than $3\%$ (see Figure \ref{RAME}).
+However, no effect of misspecification is noticed on CPs in any of the six populations (see Figure \ref{CP}).
+We also consider random effects for discrete distribution, and the results are similar to the aforementioned cases (not reported here).